 - Attorney fees.
 In some states, an attorney will need to be present at the closing of the purchase of the property.
 The number of hours the attorney works will vary, and this is what determines how much in attorney fees you will pay.

 - Discount points.
 Paying points on your loan will reduce the interest rate over its life.
 In most cases, Each point you pay is equal to 1% of the loan amount.

+Here's a calculator that can help determine your mortgage closing costs for a given set of loan terms.
 Do you have more questions about closing costs on home loans?
 Our experts at NASB are here to help.
 Give us a call at 855-465-0753, or click here to learn more.